js-compilatrum/awasu_news_browser/README.md

+# Status

+Currently I don't have time for this project to make it further.
+I hope before that I will be find out few people to share idea with it and make it more workable, but it ended another way.
+I will try updates only requirement and security since 28.02.2024 for maintance only.

 # About

 This is web interface for Awasu application.
 It's used to browse and basic export articles.
 Without Awasu will not work and some functionalities will be broken.